 How to Create a Weathered Wood Look with Paint & Stain

 The wood, I admit was leftover from a previous project.
 They are plain, raw wood boards.

-The first step was to paint storm on the boards in an uneven manner.
-Storm is a very light gray.
-Next, go over the paint with teak protective wood stain.
+The first step was to paint the boards in an uneven manner in a very light gray.
+Next, go over the paint with wood stain.
 Make sure to cover the sides as well as the flat surface.

-After these two layers you can sand the boards with your sandpaper.
-Next, lightly add white linen over the boards, while making sure to not cover the entire board.
+After these two layers, you can sand the boards with your sandpaper.
+Next, lightly add off-white over the boards, while making sure to not cover the entire board.
 Sand again.
-Then add chestnut wood stain over the entire boards surface.
+Then add wood stain over the entire boards surface.
 Sand again.